Racial Justice Advocacy Network

 ** Free parking is available on Radcliff and Selwyn streets, and in Harris parking lot.
 Here is a campus map.

-For those who joined the Racial Justice and/or the Refugee & Immigrant Advocacy Education series, please plan to join us on Tuesday, January 6th at 6:30pm for a “Setting the Agenda 2018” planning session.
-We will be breaking into three work-streams focusing on the following topics: Fair Punishment, Affordable Housing in Charlotte, and the Dream Act.
-Rabbi Judy Schindler, in coordination with Minister de’Angelo Dia and Louise Clark, will be on hand to help facilitate a mapping of advocacy efforts and strategies for the coming year.
-Rabbi Schindler will also introduce and discuss our collaboration with the Fair Punishment Project.
+For those currently working with us and for anyone interested in joining us in the coming year, please come out to Queens University Thursday, January 24th at 6:00pm for a “Setting the Agenda 2019” planning session.
+We will be breaking into four work-streams focusing on the following areas: Affordable Housing, Criminal Justice, Health Care Justice, and Immigrant Justice.
+Rabbi Judy Schindler, in coordination with Judy Seldin-Cohen, Minister de’Angelo Dia, and Susan Rucker will be on hand to help facilitate a mapping of advocacy efforts and strategies for the coming year.

 Racial Justice Advocacy Education Series